PaganoBerserker/DCIPs/dcip-template.md

 discussions-to: <URL>
 status: Draft
 type: <Standards Track, Meta, or Informational>
-category: <Core, Networking, Interface, or ERC> # Only required for Standards Track.
+category: <Core, Networking or Interface> # Only required for Standards Track.
 Otherwise, remove this field.
 created: <date created on, in ISO 8601 (yyyy-mm-dd) format>
 requires: <DCIP number(s)> # Only required when you reference an DCIP in the `Specification` section.
 Otherwise, remove this field.
 ---

 <!--
-  READ DCIP-1 (https://dev.dcips.decentralizedclimate.org/DCIPS/dcip-1) BEFORE USING THIS TEMPLATE!
+  READ DCIP-1 (https://dcips.decentralizedclimate.org/DCIPS/dcip-1) BEFORE USING THIS TEMPLATE!

   This is the suggested template for new DCIPs.
 After you have filled in the requisite fields, please delete these comments.